Customizing Shopify Shipping Functions for Furniture: The 2026 Guide (No Code Required)

 If you are in charge of operations for a furniture brand, "standard shipping" is a myth.
 You do not ship boxes; you ship pallets, made-to-order sofas, and fragile glass tables.

 The default Shopify shipping profiles are designed for t-shirts.
 They calculate rates based on weight, but they fail at shipping logic.
-They cannot tell the difference between a "In-Stock Lamp" (ships tomorrow) and a "Custom Velvet Sofa" (ships in 8 weeks).
+They cannot tell the difference between an "In-Stock Lamp" (ships tomorrow) and a "Custom Velvet Sofa" (ships in 8 weeks).

 This guide covers how to customize Shopify Shipping Functions to handle the three pillars of furniture logistics: Lead Times, Zip Code Zones, and White-Glove Scheduling, without writing a single line of code.